 The download includes the java source code.
 The reason for this is that the math, physics and programming that went into the game is more interesting than the game itself.
 I made it from the point of view of a physicist, rather than a game developer.
 This makes for an interesting, but unengaging game.
 I started work on this game when I was 19, during my second bachelor year in physics.

-I finally decided to finish Planar during the summer of 2016.
+Much later, during the summer of 2016 I decided to finish Planar anyway.
 I chucked out all my old plans for the game, including a rocket editor, advanced staging, randomly generated terrain, fuel management, rotation physics etc and replaced all that with a simple story line and some structured missions.
 I finished my work right before Drop Out 0 was greenlighted for release on Steam.